dadamvince/dadamvince.github.io/_pages/about.md

 <p align="justify"> My field of research focuses on the modelling of the labour market at a macroeconomic level and the implications it may have for monetary policy conduct.
 At the moment, I am focusing on investigating labour market flows between public and private sector jobs in an economy battling with a significant skill gap and an exceptionally high level of unemployment.</p>

 <p align="justify"> Another area I am currently exploring is the investigation of the potential of Mobile Money as a digital currency in a world dominated by cryptocurrencies.
-This links with the current debate with on Central Bank Digital Currency (CBDC).</p>
+This links with the current debate on Central Bank Digital Currency (CBDC).</p>